phpbb/documentation/development/development/css_standards.rst

 As well as indentation, we can provide a lot of information through liberal and judicious use of whitespace between rulesets.
 We use:

--  One (1) empty line between closely related rulesets.
+-  One (1) empty line between closely related rulesets
--  Two (2) empty lines between loosely related rulesets.
+-  Two (2) empty lines between loosely related rulesets

 For example: